+Specified intended life has the meaning given to it by section 113(3) of the Building Act 2004.

+Section 113(3) states:

-Specified intended life has the meaning ascribed to it by section 113(3) of the Building Act 2004 as follows: "specified intended life, in relation to a building, means the period of time, as stated in an application for a building consent or in the consent itself, for which the building is proposed to be used for its intended use".
+"(3) In subsection (2), specified intended life, in relation to a building, means the period of time, as stated in an application for a building consent or in the consent itself, for which the building is proposed to be used for its intended use."